 The role of the CIO is evolving at a rapid pace, a pace hastened by the dominance of data and next-generation technology.
 There is a need for businesses to have someone who can do more than just implement technology – someone who can help guide the strategic choices of a company’s future with an eye toward new innovations.
-In a survey of CEOs, 80 percent believe innovation will increase efficiencies and provide a competitive edge.
-Close to 70 percent of CEOs are investing in IT to reduce costs and become more efficient, while 54 percent are also funneling funds toward growth initiatives.
+In one recent survey, 76 percent of business and technology executives said they believe modernizing IT infrastructures will enable their companies to produce more value.
+75 percent said that implementing these innovations would enable greater agility.
+And 83 percent plan to increase their investments in technology over the coming year.

 Implementing technology has been the cornerstone of the CIO role, but the evolution of this role requires more than just execution.
 To be successful, the CIO needs to possess a broader skill set.
 Skills that will prepare them to drive the creation and management of innovative technologies, and serve as a vital member of the executive team.